 The Foundation acknowledges the leadership of the Soutter Family, whose early support accelerated planning and launch of the PD GENEration Initiative.

-For more insights on this topic, listen to our podcast episode “The Launch of the PD GENEration Genetics Initiative?”, "The Background of the PDGENEration Initiative", "PDGENE: Genetic Counseling" and "Genetics and PD: What do we know so far" and "How Clinical Studies Help People with PD".
+For more insights on this topic, listen to our podcast episode “The Launch of the PD GENEration Genetics Initiative?”, "The Background of the PDGENEration Initiative", "PDGENE: Genetic Counseling", "Genetics and PD: What do we know so far" and "How Clinical Studies Help People with PD".